YuriMakaruk/redocly/onboarding.md

 | **Accent Color** | Secondary color used for highlights and UI accents.
 Select from color picker. | **Required** |
 | **Save Changes** | Saves all branding updates and applies them to your tenant preview. | — |

-**Note**: the branding can be personalized in the tenant profile settings.
+**Note**: You can update these settings later in Settings → Company & Branding.
 For details, refer to [Company and Branding](./settings/CompanyandBranding.md)

 ## Step 3.
 Integration Type

 In this step, you select how your platform currently processes payments.
 ChaChing supports multiple integration models, so choosing the correct one ensures you receive the correct setup instructions in the next steps.

+ChaChing always uses Stripe as the payment processor.
+This step defines where and how the payment page is displayed.

 You will see three options:

-- **Hosted Page** – if you use Stripe Checkout or similar hosted payment pages.
+- **Hosted Page** – Customers are redirected to a ChaChing-hosted payment page (replaces Stripe Checkout links).
-- **API Solution** – if your system directly integrates with Stripe’s Billing APIs.
+- **API Solution** – Use this option if your application makes direct Stripe Billing API calls and you plan to migrate those calls to ChaChing’s API.
-- **Both** – if you use both hosted checkout and direct API calls.
+- **Both** – if you use both hosted page checkout and direct API calls.

 After selecting an option, click **Continue** to proceed.